ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 ### geog_remark

-Information in this field is intended to provide guidance and clarification in future geography creation or merge events, and is not searchable nor intended for public display.
+Remarks field is intended to provide guidance and clarification in future geography creation or merge events, and is not searchable nor intended for public display.

-Use remarks to describe remarkable things about the geography itself, such as when the named place existed or how it differs from potentially-confusing other places.
+Use geographic remarks to describe remarkable things about the geography itself, such as when the named place existed or how it differs from potentially-confusing other places.
 Do not use remarks for procedural information or information concerning other data (such as specimens or localities).

 ### higher_geog

-Generated concatenation of comma-sepated terms (in the order above, as of this writing).
-Serves as a (unique) 'handle' for the data object; what's entered during data entry.
+Generated concatenation of comma-separated terms (in the order above, as of this writing).
+Serves as a unique ‘handle’ for the data object; what’s entered during data entry (i.e., creation of the higher geography “code table” value).